 Just look at what happened during the pandemic: the companies that emerged successfully were ones that were able to adapt and innovate quickly.
 They were fluid and agile.
 They didn’t stick to a 5-year strategic plan; they tossed that playbook out the window.
 Now, that’s not to say you don’t need to have an idea of where you want to be in five years, but think about it more like a wire frame, not a detailed playbook.

 This paradigm shift can be extrapolated out to smaller decisions as well.
 Having strict rules that don’t take into account the nuances of human behaviors and needs is old school.
 To thrive in today’s environment, leaders need to be responsive, not rigid.
-And if that’s true today, it’ll likely be even more true next year.
+And if that’s true today, it’ll likely be even more true in the future.

 4. Separation of work and personal vs. bring your whole self to work.
 Baby Boomers were raised in a way that discouraged showing their feelings at work.
 They were also raised that children should be seen and not heard…along with a whole host of other related beliefs that really aren’t good for a person’s mental health.